 National Institute of Design

-‘Equation of Craft in India’ is a design research project of Craft Future Lab, NID Ahmedabad, India under the collaborative effort of International Centre for Indian Craft ( ICIC), Dept. of Lifestyle Accessory Design (LAD), and Design for Social Innovation and Sustainability Lab (NID DESIS Lab).
-The project was initiated and led by Prof. Amresh Panigrahi with his fellow 16 Master level Design students of Dept of LAD batch 2018 with the prime objective of attempting to understand the current dynamics in the Indian craft sector.
+‘Equation of Craft in India’ is a design research project of Craft Future Lab, NID Ahmedabad, India under the collaborative effort of the International Centre for Indian Craft (ICIC), Dept. of Lifestyle Accessory Design (LAD), and Design for Social Innovation and Sustainability Lab (NID DESIS Lab).
+The project was initiated and led by Prof. Amresh Panigrahi with his fellow 16 Master level Design students of the Department of LAD batch 2018 with the prime objective of attempting to understand the current dynamics in the Indian craft sector.

 Here the System mapping is an attempt to represent the identified components and variables and interrelationship within the current system understanding of the craft sector in India.

 Craft in its essence

 Craft is a vital source of identity for the craftsman as it derived its meaning by its local acceptance in its socio-cultural fabric.
 It has developed through a long line of rich cultural heritage.
 The function of crafts varies from being utilitarian, ornamental to finding purposes in religious, ritualistic, and festival purposes.
 Crafts now are much more susceptible to cross-cultural influences of the increasing spread of media, the internet, and education.

 The Development Commissioner of Handicrafts (DCH), India defined crafts as ‘items made by hand, often with the use of simple tools and generally artistic and traditional.
 They include objects of utility and objects of decoration’.
 The three main confluence for the creation of a craft comes with (a) an artisan along with his ability working on (b) the raw materials with a little help from the (c) simple tools that aids where human abilities limit him.